-- 6.)
-Untape the e-Lift II motor-to-cam cord, which is wound around the cam.
-One end of the cord is secured to the cam in such a way that it is angled toward the floor.
-Continue this path, guiding the free end of the cord down and out of the loom and around the bottom of the nautilus lobe, and across to the motor box.
-Run the cord across the front of the spindle and up through the small hole located in the top of the spindle.
-Tie a knot in the cord at the red line marked on the cord (see Figure #6-E).
-Rotate the e-Lift II pulley clockwise to take the slack out of the cord.
-Ensure that the cable does not overlap itself.
-When you have finished the tip of the cam should point to the two o'clock position, as viewed from the rear of the loom. - 7.)
-Turn off the e-Lift II power switch.
-Connect the foot switch cord to the front of the e-Lift II motor box.
-Connect the female end of the power cord at the back of the housing (be sure it's completely inserted).
-Plug the male end of the power cord into a surge-protected power strip, preferably the same one as used for your Compu-Dobby as this will allow you to turn on the loom more easily.

-This completes your installation.
-You now need to make one adjustment, setting the home position, and you will be ready to weave!
+6. Untape the E-Lift motor-to-cam cable, which is wound around the cam.
+One end of the cable is secured to the cam in such a way that it is angled toward the floor.
+Continue this path, guiding the free end of the cable down and out of the loom and around the bottom of the nautilus lobe, and across to the motor box.
+Run the cable across the front of the motor pulley and into the small hole located in the pulley race.
+Secure the copper crimp inside motor pulley with a hitch pin by inserting it into the access hole on top of the pulley.
+(See Figure #EL-6).
+When you have finished the tip of the cam should point to the two o'clock position, as viewed from the rear of the loom.
+7. Turn off the E-Lift power switch.
+Connect the foot switch cable to the front of the E-Lift motor box.
+Connect the female end of the power cable at the back of the housing (be sure it's completely inserted).
+Plug the male end of the power cable into a surge-protected surge protector / power strip, preferably the same one as used for your Compu-Dobby as this will allow you to turn on the loom more easily.
+OPERATION Setting Home Position and Adjusting Return Cable Tension Before you use the E-Lift you must set the "home" position.
+Home position is the position of the E-Lift motor spindle at power up and it relates to programmed starting position.
+Everything the E-Lift does will be in relationship to this home position.
+IMPORTANT: When you set home position you need to ensure that dobby slide plate is located in the correct position for harness selection.
+If the slide plate is set too high or low, it will cause incorrect harness selection and possibly motor stalling.
+Turn off the E-Lift power switch.
+Unwind the E-Lift pulley to allow the dobby slide plate (or arm) to move to its upper most position.
+Note: Viewing is achieved through the side windows on the Compu- Dobby.
+However, you may want to remove the Compu-Dobby from the loom in order to more clearly see the slide plate positioning.
+Adjusting the Cable Turnbuckle on Return Spring If the slide plate does not move up to the upper slide plate bumpers, the turn buckle on the return cable will need adjustment. a.
+Loosen the jam nut on the turnbuckle. b.
+Rotate the turnbuckle while holding the cables on each end to draw the eye bolts in the turnbuckle closer together.
+It is best to iterate this step with one turnbuckle rotation and then test, repeating until the slide plate will move up to the slide plate bumpers after pulling it down 1⁄2 inch. c.
+Tighten the jam nut to lock in this turnbuckle position.